Happy 2024! We look forward to welcoming new and returning guests.

 'What a haven to relax!
 Thank you Sue & Pete for a lovely welcome and beautiful room.
 It was great chatting with you'.

 Inspired by Marcus Stitz's book 'Great British Gravel Rides', a late autumn exploration around Loch Awe, both on and off road!

 Father and sons.
 A family reunion and a perfect location for exploring by bicycle.

-24 years ago we camped next to each other at the V-Twin.
+24 years ago we camped next to each other at the V-Twin Rally.
 Kari travelled from Finland, we had ridden our V50 from Scotland.
 Kari has just spent 3 nights (there was a deal of catching up to do) at our B&B having tracked us down via an old Classic Bike article and the Internet.
 A very smart Moto Guzzi V11 with over 100,000 miles on the clock.